-- Establish the Connectivity: This needs to be set up for the first data migration to occur and requires you to have a valid subscription on SAP Commerce Cloud.
-This phase sees the interactions between your networking team, SAP CX Services, and SAP Cloud Operations & Support.
+- Establish Secure Connectivity: this needs to be set up for the first data migration to occur and requires you to have a valid subscription on SAP Commerce Cloud.
+Ideally the VPN configuration will not require any involvement from SAP support teams as it can be done using the self-service VPN feature of the Cloud Portal however it may be necessary to have interactions between your networking team and SAP Cloud Operations & Support.
 Therefore, time should be set aside for it to ensure that all parties are aligned and the connectivity has been established successfully.

 - Secure the transfer so no unauthorized person can hook, record, or steal your data before, during, or after the migration.

-- Provide a 650 Mbps VPN throughput to ensure a reduced transfer time duration and a faster go-live.
+- Provide a high-throughput VPN to ensure a reduced transfer time duration and a faster go-live.

 Project-specific security constraints

 In case adding a dedicated VPN tunnel is not possible in your project, reach out to your SAP CX Services team to discuss possible workarounds, risks, and action plans as part of the planning stage of this engagement.

 The actual migration of data and media is an iterative action, environment by environment.
 The team responsible for execution will: